 What Is “U equals U”?

-When a person living with HIV is taking HIV medication, the virus will be suppressed to the point where there is not enough HIV in their bloodstream for a test to measure.
-This is called Undetectable Viral Load.
-When a person is living with an Undetectable Viral Load they will experience greatly improved health outcomes, and also that person cannot transmit HIV to a partner who is HIV-negative.
+When a person living with HIV is taking HIV medication, the virus will be suppressed to the point where there is not enough HIV in their blood for a test to measure.
+This is called an Undetectable Viral Load (UVL).
+When a person is living with an Undetectable Viral Load, they will experience greatly improved health outcomes and cannot transmit HIV to a partner who is HIV-negative.

-HIV positive people, health and community organisations often talk about this ground-breaking news using the simple phrase “Undetectable Equals Untransmissable” or U=U.
+HIV positive people, health and community organisations often talk about this ground-breaking news using the simple phrase “Undetectable Equals Untransmissible” or U=U.

 For HIV Positive People:

 The implications of U=U are highly significant.
 For many years, being HIV positive has carried stigma, mainly because the person with HIV being was perceived as a risk to others.
 Understanding U=U can greatly reduce anxiety about HIV transmission.
 It can empower people with HIV to be comfortable and confident to pursue a fulfilling sex life and secure relationships.
 Find out more: The Institute of Many